Upcoming / Recent

 “Human Capital and Asian American Self-Help” (article in progress)

 “Semiperipheral Realism: Cold War Iowa and Wilfrido D. Nolledo’s But for the Lovers” (article in progress)

 ACLA, Georgetown University.
 “Genre and Neoliberalism.”
 Seminar co-organizer with Ragini Tharoor Srinivasan.
-Forthcoming March 2019.
-Submit abstracts through call for papers︎.
+March 2019.
+Call for papers︎.